MSaadAsad/Annealing-Geom-Median/README.md

 Determine optimal locations using simulated annealing!
 Geometric Median Location Optimizer is a Python-based optimization tool designed to compute the geometric median of geospatial data.

+Finding the geometric median holds a fascinating challenge: minimizing travel distances.
+Through this passion project, I delved into pinpointing the most central location (Geometric Median) relative to all other points, a problem with no existing arithmetic solutions.

 ## 🚀 Features
 - **Simulated Annealing**: Compute the most central location using simulated annealing.
 - **Geometric Median**: Understand and analyze the most central point regarding distance.